yungtry/webamp-desktop/README.md

 ## Kudos

-This project is possible thanks to the [Webamp](https://github.com/captbaritone/webamp) from [@captbaritone](https://github.com/captbaritone) and wonderful open source work of others like [@jberg](https://github.com/jberg) and authors of [many dependencies](https://github.com/durasj/webamp-desktop/blob/master/package.json).
+This project is possible thanks to the [Webamp](https://github.com/captbaritone/webamp) from [@captbaritone](https://github.com/captbaritone), [Webamp Desktop](https://github.com/durasj/webamp-desktop) from [@durasj](https://github.com/durasj) and wonderful open source work of others and authors of [many dependencies](https://github.com/yungtry/webamp-desktop-spotify/blob/master/package.json).

 Thumbar icons on Windows by [Smashicons](https://smashicons.com).

 ## Disclaimer
-Not affiliated with the [Winamp](http://www.winamp.com/).
+Not affiliated with the [Winamp](http://www.winamp.com/) and [Spotify](https://www.spotify.com/).
 All product names, logos, and brands are property of their respective owners.